Combining hard and soft decoders for hypergraph product codes: Dealing with syndrome noise

 Although promising, the results of the previous section focus on an unrealistic problem since they assume perfect syndrome extraction.
 We now move on to the more relevant setting where the syndrome themselves are error prone.
 In addition to independent bit-flip and phase-flip noise each occurring at probability $p$, each of the syndrome bits is independently flipped with the same probability $p$.
 We choose the same probability for qubit and syndrome errors for simplicity.
 Let us immediately note that we will not be able to use the $\iter\bp+\ssf$ decoder here since it requires knowledge of whether decoding has succeeded or not (\textit{i.e.}, whether the syndrome is null or not) in order to stop.
 In the case where the syndrome is noisy, there is in general no way to know whether all qubit errors have been corrected.

 Analyzing the performance of decoding algorithms with a noisy syndrome is not as straightforward as in the noiseless syndrome case, and we will in particular need to adapt our metrics.
 We will follow the approach of Breuckmann and Terhal \cite{breuckmann2016constructions}.
 When the syndrome is itself prone to error, we do not expect the output of the decoding algorithm to be an error-free code state.
 We consider the following scenario corresponding to a quantum computation with $T$ layers of logical gates for instance\footnote{We could alternatively consider the problem of faithfully storing a state in a quantum memory for $T$ time steps for instance.}, and are interested in whether the final output is correct.
 For each of these $T$ time steps, we consider both qubit noise (independent $X-Z$ noise with error rate $p$) and observe a noisy syndrome (corresponding to the ideal syndrome, with each bit further independently flipped with probability $p$).
 After each time step, we use some efficient decoder $\Dec_1$ that returns some candidate error and apply the corresponding correction.
 After the $T$ steps, we want to verify whether we are close to the correct codeword.
 To this end, we perform error correction with the assumption that the syndrome can be noiselessly extracted.
 This is because we are typically interested in a classical result and simply measure the qubits directly and compute the value of the syndrome directly (no need to measure ancilla qubits in the last round).
 We then perform a final decoding procedure with a potentially different decoder $\Dec_2$.
 We can then estimate the threshold as a function of $T$, and its asymptotic value corresponds to the so-called \emph{sustainable error rate} \cite{faultyperf}.
 The idea is that if the physical error rate is below that threshold, then it means that one can perform arbitrarily long computations (or equivalently increase the lifetime of encoded information) by increasing the block length of the quantum codes.
+Formally the sustainable error rate is defined as the failure rate obtained as a limit of the threshold error rate as the number of rounds of error correction is increased.
+As mentioned above, the threshold itself is obtained as the block size of the code is increased to infinity such that the logical error rate is zero.